zolantris/ValheimMods/src/Eldritch.Valheim/README.md

 Image notes: place small PNG/JPG images in `src/Eldritch.Valheim/assets/images/` (or update the paths above).
 Recommended width: 120px (use responsive styling as above).
 If images are not present, the <code>&lt;img&gt;</code> tags will show broken-image placeholders in GitHub/Markdown viewers.
 </p>

+## Permissions / Legal

 Some of this content must remain free (EG some assets).
-Most code/content from Eldritch.Core is only available to use with permission from the author as some of this code may be introduced in paid content/games.
+Most code/content from Eldritch.Core is only available to use with permission from the author as _some of_ this code may be introduced in paid content/games.

+Do not sell or redistribute this mod or its assets without permission from the owner (and the IP of any content)